John Cale

 Producing Pati Smith's "Horses"

 Patti Smith insists that Cale produces her Horses album.
 He obliges and often joins the Patti Smith Group on stage during their encore of My Generation when they go on tour in January 1976.
-A recording at The Agora, Cleveland, January 26th 1976 is included as bonus track on the remastered Horses album in 1996.
+A recording at The Agora, Cleveland, January 26th 1976 is included as a bonus track on the remastered Horses album in 1996.

 "With a band that had never been in the studio before, you had to make them feel that they were really good musicians to allow room for Patti's poetry to come through.
 It was not clear to me what persona this record was going to have until I had her improvise against herself.
 Then I could see how she had managed to make use of so much from Lou Reed and Dylan in the music, Jagger and Richard in the moves.
 Lou's improvisations came primarily from psychological insights, whereas Patti's were attuned to the rhythms of Welsh Methodist preachers.
 That was one bond between us.
 The second one was accepting that she was primarily a poet who had the guts to sing rock and roll.
 And my job was to show her how she could be a poet and a rock-and-roll singer. she had ridden so far on her aggresive, challenging voice and her charisma that I don't think she was ready for the very different environment in a recording studio with no audience.
 However, when Patti threw all her energy into overcoming that problem, she solved it too."